 We’ve learned a lot about biodynamic wine through Millesima and we love how it’s rooted in the belief that everything in the universe is interconnected.
 This form of organic winemaking is becoming increasingly popular as it is regulated by an astrological calendar.
 Wow!
 Biodynamic wines have no added sulfites, sugar or other additives.
-This means you don’t get the nasty headaches that come along with drinking conventional wine.
+Also, this means you don’t get the nasty headaches that come along with drinking conventional wine.

 Why drink organic wine over conventional wine?